 Applicants must meet admission requirements for the Toulouse Graduate School as well as complete a successful audition within the College of Music.
 Applicants will only be admitted after acceptance to both the Graduate School and College.
 Graduate school requirements are outlined at the following link: https://tgs.unt.edu/future-students/graduate-admissions.

 College of Music admissions procedures can be found here: https://music.unt.edu/admissions.
 Audition materials are gathered and facilitated through the Acceptd Portal: https://app.getacceptd.com/untmusic.

 Applicants should be prepared to submit a 20-minute video recording containing both rehearsal and performance footage (face front perspective), a resume/C.V., repertoire list, and an example of scholarly writing.
 Recognizing that it may not be possible to acquire current video of rehearsals/performances due to COVID-19-related safety measures, the faculty suggests you submit older, but reasonably recent, examples of your conducting and/or video of you coaching/rehearsing an ensemble.
 Regardless, your submission should be creative and represent the best display of your highest level of musicianship.

-Prescreening materials are due December 1 at 11:59pm CST.
+Prescreening materials are due annually on the first Monday in December (December 7, 2020) at 11:59pm CST.
 Applicants that successfully pass the pre-screening will receive further information about the finalist round (i.e. such details as timeframe, modality, materials to prepare).

 For further information or questions related to Wind Studies at UNT and applying to the program, please contact our faculty: